LBHackney-IT/API-Playbook/docs/cloudwatch-alarms.md

 Some example metrics could be:

-* The number of requests made to an API
+* The number of requests made to an API.
-* An API’s latency (The time between when API Gateway receives a request from a client and when it returns a response to the client.)
+* An API’s latency (The time between when API Gateway receives a request from a client and when it returns a response to the client.).
-* SystemErrors from DynamoDB
+* SystemErrors from DynamoDB.
-* Error rate from CloudFront
+* Error rate from CloudFront.
-* The number of blocked requests from AWS WAF (Web Access Firewall)
+* The number of blocked requests from AWS WAF (Web Access Firewall).

 See more about CloudWatch and how we use them at Hackney here. \
 Or see the AWS documentation [here](https://aws.amazon.com/cloudwatch/).

 ## What are CloudWatch Alarms?